 Pages

-s are the most important data structure in Static Shock.
-A Page
+Pages are the most important data structure in Static Shock.
+A Page is a

 data structure, which eventually becomes a URL-addressable HTML page, in